malston/k8s-mgmt/README.md

 ## Namespace Requirements

 By default, a Kubernetes cluster will instantiate a default namespace when provisioning the cluster to hold the default set of Pods, Services, and Deployments used by the cluster.
 Best practice is to subdivide a cluster into multiple namespaces where each team, organization, or application gets its own namespace.
-You may also want to give each developer a separate namespace ensuring that one developer can not accidentally delete another developers work.
+You may also want to give each developer a separate namespace ensuring that one developer cannot accidentally delete another developers work.
 Namespaces can also serve as scopes for the deployment of services so that one application's front-end service doesn't interfere with another app's front-end service.

 ### Create and Configure Namespace